What Can a Recovery Coach Do for You?

 Help With Daily Tasks

-Social, emotional, and financial barriers can all lead to relapse.
-Even small tasks like doing the laundry or paying the bills can feel insurmountable.
+Social, emotional, and financial barriers can lead to relapse.
+Even small tasks like laundry or paying bills can feel insurmountable.
+A recovery coach provides support through these tasks, helping clients accomplish them without relapsing.

 Healthy and Sober Leisure Activities